Iubenda logo

 Privacy Policy Template for Small Business UK

 Do I still need a privacy policy if I’m a small UK business?
 The continued updates in EU privacy laws and Brexit may have confused you about what you actually need.
+Seeking a free privacy policy template UK?
 We’ll cover some of those frequently asked questions and talk templates in this short post.

 The GDPR, which used to be binding law in the UK until Brexit took effect on Dec.
-31st, 2020 (Read more about the GDPR and when it applies here.), is now, for the most part, still applicable in the UK as “UK GDPR” as long as no new national data protection act or legislation is passed.
+31st, 2020 (Read more about the GDPR and when it applies here.) for the most part, still applicable in the UK as “UK GDPR”.

 We have an article dedicated to GDPR & Brexit – What it means for businesses and the impact on data protection, which you can access here for further reading.